rmscode/binary-garden/docs/general/refs-vs-ntfs.md

 It will not ask, nor will it give you any opportunity to try to salvage what you can.
 If ReFS isn’t backed by Storage Spaces’s redundancy, then it has no way to perform a repair.

 This Altaro article says that while you shouldn't overlook the severity of the above, it's not a reason to avoid ReFS.
 You can simply disable integrity streams.
 Something that I noticed has already done when reading through Matt's documentation.
-No surprise there as he is a very thorough and well researched admin.

 <https://learn.microsoft.com/en-us/windows-server/storage/refs/refs-overview>
 <https://www.altaro.com/hyper-v/ntfs-vs-refs/>